 Your sky mask will almost certainly need tweaking.
 This can be done by using the options on the left.
 Choosing ground will allow you to remove portions of the mask that intersect with the foreground.
 The sky brush will allow you to add on to your sky mask.

 Take some time to refine your mask.
 If you’re planning on doing a composite image as I did, getting this mask as perfect as you can here will make your life A LOT easier when it comes time to do the blending in Photoshop!
 As you can see, I need to refine my sky mask.

 Once you’re satisfied with your mask, hit the align and save button.
 This will align your images and apply the median noise reduction filter.
 Note that depending on your computer and the number of images you’re stacking this could take some time.
 You’ll end up with a preview of the resulting stack.

 Assuming you’re happy with the results, hit the save button.
 This will bring up a save file dialog for both the stacked image, as well as the masked sky.
 Choose where you want to save them and you should end up with two files.

 Now you can see what I was referring to with the sky mask.
-Notice that the masked out sky is exactly what you might want if you were planning on blending in a separate foreground like I did.
-Now I think you can see why I said you'll have significantly less work to do later if you do a good job refining your mask in Starry Landscape Stacker.
+Notice that the masked out sky is exactly what you might want if you were planning on blending in a separate foreground as I did.
+Now I think you can see why I said you’ll have significantly less work to do later if you do a good job refining your mask in Starry Landscape Stacker.

 As far as the stacking is concerned, however, that’s all there is to it!
 What you do to finish your image from here is all up to you.
 Here’s the final result I ended up with after I applied all of my edits.